chafel/word2html/README.md

 ``
    python -m SimpleHTTPServer 8000
 ``
-2. open your browser(chrome was been recommend) and have a look, the URLis `` http://localhost:8000/
+2. open your browser(chrome was been recommend) and have a look, the URL should be `` http://localhost:8000/
 ``

 ## To do
 * modulize
-* split sigle file
+* split single file
-* more operation with xml file
+* more operations with xml file